 When you’re working alone

-The iterative process relies on team input and feedback.
-So if you’re working on a project yourself, the iterative process may not be the best choice.
+The iterative approach relies on team input and feedback.
+So if you’re working on a project yourself, there may be better choices than the iterative process.

 What’s the difference between iterative and incremental development?